Food Costing in Hospitality: Calculate Costs and Maximize Profits

 Ignoring seasonality

-The prices of fruits, vegetables and fish vary enormously depending on the season.
+Prices for fruits, vegetables, and fish vary enormously by season.

-Create seasonal food costing or adjust sale prices when costs rise significantly.
+Create seasonal costing or adjust sales prices when costs rise significantly.

 5